snijderlab/rustyms/README.md

 A work in progress peptide fragmentation matching library for rust.

 ## Features
- - Read pro forma sequences (very close to 'level 2-ProForma compliant', with the intention to fully support the whole spec)
+ - Read pro forma sequences ('level 2-ProForma + mass spectrum compliant', with the intention to fully support the whole spec)
  - Generate theoretical fragments with control over the fragmentation model from any supported pro forma peptide
  - Generate fragments from satellite ions (w, d, and v)
  - Read mgf files